-We decided, that before ending Jasmine’s life, we wanted a second opinion.
-Got the referral papers, and left for the teaching hospital.
-We knew that Jasmine was in bad shape but the diagnosis didn’t make sense.
+We decided that we wanted a second opinion before ending Jasmine’s life.
+So we got the referral paper and left for the teaching hospital.
+We knew Jasmine was in bad shape, but the diagnosis didn’t make sense.

 Getting a second opinion saved Jasmine’s life!

-As we arrived at the teaching hospital, they too took her in the back for their own testing (And yes, we got to pay for everything twice).
-After what seemed like an eternity, they came out with their verdict.
+As we arrived at the teaching hospital, they, too, took her in the back for their own testing (And yes, we got to pay for everything twice).
+Finally, after what seemed like an eternity, they came out with their verdict.

-Jasmine’s kidneys were fine, her liver shot but not beyond repair.
+Jasmine’s kidneys were okay, and her liver shot but not beyond repair.
 There was no intestinal perforation!

 Instead, they found a large abscess in Jasmine’s abdomen.
-Jasmine needed surgery as soon as possible but would have to wait for the platelets to get up to safe levels.
+Jasmine needed surgery as soon as possible but would have to wait for the platelets to reach safe levels.
 They explained all that would need to be done to treat Jasmine and gave a cost estimate.

-All we wanted to know if we did all that, was she going to be ok.
+All we wanted to know was if we did all that, was she going to be ok.

 The veterinarian told us that if everything went right, Jasmine should fully recover.
 And even though it was a very rough journey for her, she did!

 Jasmine was five and a half years at that time.
-She had almost five more years she wouldn’t have if we followed the ER veterinarian ‘ s recommendation.
+She had almost five more years she wouldn’t have if we had followed the ER veterinarian’s s recommendation.

-I don’t know what the emergency vet was seeing, but they were seeing wrong.
+I don’t know what the emergency vet was seeing, but they saw wrong.
 And it almost cost Jasmine her life.

 I get it that one cannot trust everything the owners say, but to assume we’re so dimwitted that we couldn’t tell the difference between a walking (even though with extreme difficulties) and a non-walking dog?
 Truly?

-We had the same difficulties trying to be heard at the teaching hospital that prior to the incident Jasmine was walking perfectly fine.
-Once they saw bi-lateral cruciate surgery, they were convinced that was why Jasmine wasn’t walking the entire week she was hospitalized, even when we had Jasmine’s main vet telling them otherwise.
-We were very concerned that her mobility was not improving but they wouldn’t pay attention to it because they had made up their minds about the cause.
+We had the same difficulties trying to be heard at the teaching hospital that before the incident, Jasmine was walking perfectly fine.
+However, once they saw bilateral cruciate surgery, they were convinced that was why Jasmine wasn’t walking the entire week she was hospitalized, even when we had Jasmine’s main vet telling them otherwise.
+We were very concerned that her mobility was not improving, but they would ignore it because they had made up their minds about the cause.